AdiBhan/Greengle/README.md

 ## Description

 Greengle is a companion site for [amazon.com](https://www.amazon.com/) that helps consumers estimate the carbon footprint of their Amazon purchase.
+This project was initially created during an eight-hour BU Spark! mini-hackathon and won the "Best Code" prize.

 ## Getting Started